jundalisay/superb/content/en/research/euclid/elements/book-10/part-03.md

-PROPOSITION 30.
+## PROPOSITION 30

-To find two rational straight lines commensurable in square only and such that the square on the greater is greater is greater than the square on the less by the square on a straight line incommensurable in length with the greater.
+Find 2 rational straight lines commensurable in square only and such that the square on the greater is greater is greater than the square on the less by the square on a straight line incommensurable in length with the greater.

 Let there be set out a rational straight line AB, and two square numbers CE, ED such that their sum CD is not square; [Lemma 2] let there be described on AB the semicircle AFB, let it be contrived that, as DC is to CE, so is the square on BA to the square on AF, [X. 6, Por.] and let FB be joined.

 Then, in a similar manner to the preceding, we can prove that BA, AF are rational straight lines commensurable in square only.